CliffAscent/ascension/README.md

 # Ascension
+**Development of this project has discontinued in favor of other open source projects, but remains on GitHub for demonstration purposes.
+It is not recommended to use this code on a live site.**

 Ascension is a WordPress theme framework that's fully responsive, highly customizable, easily skinned, and light weight.
 Ascension is created using the most recent WordPress coding standards, and is 100% extendible by child themes.